kibook/s1kd-tools/s1kd-flatten/README.md

 SYNOPSIS
 ========

-    s1kd-flatten [-Nxp] <PM> [<DM>...]
+    s1kd-flatten [-I <path>] [-Npx] <PM> [<DM>...]

 DESCRIPTION
 ===========

 The *s1kd-flatten* tool combines a publication module and the data modules it references in to a single file for use with a publishing system.

-Data modules are searched for in the current directory using the data module code, language and/or issue info provided in each reference.
+Data modules are by default searched for in the current directory using the data module code, language and/or issue info provided in each reference.
+Additional directories can be searched using the -I option.

 OPTIONS
 =======

 -h -?
 Show help/usage message.

+-I &lt;path&gt;
+Add &lt;path&gt; to the list of directories that the tool will search when resolving references.

 -N
 Assume that the files representing the referenced data modules do not include the issue info in their filenames, i.e. they were created using the -N option of the s1kd-new\* tools.